monarin/kmicro-debug/cb_dld_event/readme.md

 ---

+⚙️ Required Files in include/
+To build user_callbacks_pipe.cc, you need the following header files in the include/ directory:

+scTDC_cam.h
+scTDC_cam_types.h
+scTDC_cmos.h
+scTDC_deprecated.h
+scTDC_error_codes.h
+scTDC.h
+scTDC_types.h
+These files can be obtained from the vendor, specifically:

+tdc_drivers/scTDC1_centos7_lcls2_v1.3023.13

+Once obtained, place them in the include/ directory:

+kmicro-debug/
+├── include/
+│   ├── scTDC_cam.h
+│   ├── scTDC_cam_types.h
+│   ├── scTDC_cmos.h
+│   ├── scTDC_deprecated.h
+│   ├── scTDC_error_codes.h
+│   ├── scTDC.h
+│   └── scTDC_types.h

+📚 Required Files in lib/
+To link the application correctly, the following shared libraries should be placed in the lib/ directory:

+libscDeviceClass45.so
+libscDeviceClass45.so.0
+libscDeviceClass45.so.0.4
+libscDeviceClass45.so.0.4.6
+libscTDC.so
+libscTDC.so.1
+libscTDC.so.1.3023
+libscTDC.so.1.3023.13
+These files can be obtained from:

+tdc_drivers/scTDC1_centos7_lcls2_v1.3023.13

+tdc_drivers/scTDC1_devclass45_centos7_lcls2_v1.3023.13

+Once obtained, place them in the lib/ directory:

+kmicro-debug/
+├── lib/
+│   ├── libscDeviceClass45.so
+│   ├── libscDeviceClass45.so.0
+│   ├── libscDeviceClass45.so.0.4
+│   ├── libscDeviceClass45.so.0.4.6
+│   ├── libscTDC.so
+│   ├── libscTDC.so.1
+│   ├── libscTDC.so.1.3023
+│   └── libscTDC.so.1.3023.13

 ## 📄 Notes
 - Ensure that the required `.so` libraries are in the `lib/` directory.
 - You may need to set the `LD_LIBRARY_PATH` if using dynamically linked libraries: